DataBiosphere/terra-scientific-pipelines-service/pipelines/imputation/scientificValidation/README.md

 Be sure to update the jars in `beagle_jars` if you want to create a new image with updated jars

+When building the docker image and you are on a M1 mac machine , be sure to add `--platform=linux/amd64` to your docker build command

 ### Purpose
 This wdl is meant to help scientifically validate an imputation output.
 This outputs a tsv file that